Up to 50% off sofas & mattresses — limited‑time deals.

 Misconception or risk Why it causes problems Better approach

 “If it fits the wall, it fits the room.”
-Wall length ignores circulation, windows, side tables, and how people enter and leave the seating area.
+Wall length ignores circulation, windows, side tables, and the way people enter and leave the seating area.
 Measure the full layout, including walking paths and turning space.

 “Deep seats are always more comfortable.”
 A very deep, low seat can feel great for one tall lounger and awkward for everyone else.
 Match seat depth to the household, not to a showroom trend.

 “Any modular system is equally flexible.”
-Poor connectors or limited module availability reduce the real value of modular design.
-Check how pieces lock together and whether matching modules remain available.
+Weak connectors and limited add-on availability reduce the real value of modular design.
+Check how the pieces lock together and whether matching modules are still sold.

 “Fabric choice is mostly about color.”
-Abrasion, cleanability, sunlight exposure, and care code affect how the sofa performs after purchase.
-Ask about weave, fiber, cleaning code, pilling resistance, and stain strategy.
+Abrasion, cleanability, sunlight exposure, and care code shape how the sofa performs after purchase.
+Ask about weave, fiber, cleaning code, and stain strategy.

 “Low, sink-in sofas work for everyone.”
-Very low or soft seating can be harder to rise from and less supportive for upright sitting.
-Consider medium or higher seat height if the household values easier entry and exit.
+Very low or very soft seating can be harder to rise from and less supportive for upright sitting.
+Consider medium or higher seat height if easy entry and exit matter.

 “I can figure out delivery later.”
 A sofa that fits the room can still fail at the doorway, hallway, stair turn, or elevator.
-Measure the path from entry to final location before ordering.
+Measure the delivery path before you order.

 Start With Room Size, Layout, and Traffic Flow